Treme-cmd/Super-Mario-Bros-Remastered-Browser/README.md

 If you know GDScript, it would be great if you could help, please fork this repo and submit your contributions.

 ## How to play
-I am not currently hosting any website for it, but you can get the current web build running by downloading the contents of the "build" folder and host them with Vercel, Netifiy, really hoster like that.
+I am not currently hosting any website for it, but you can get the current web build running by downloading the contents of the "build" folder and host them with Vercel, Netlify, really hoster like that.